ghaemisr/deno-firebase-auth/README.md

 # Deno Firebase Auth
 This is a sample repo to showcase the Deno deploy issue we're facing with Firebase Auth.
 This code works perfectly fine on local but deployed to deno deploy, it throws an error.
-You can find more information below with screenshots of the issue.
+You can find more information below.
 # Local dev
 To run the code, we need a valid Firebase service account key.
 You can use the `.env.template` file as a reference for the env variables required.